 Patients who don’t have their wisdom teeth removed even though they can present a higher risk of problems developing can experience headaches, jaw pain, and infections due to bacteria.
 It can get to the point where day-to-day life is uncomfortable, and if left untreated, nearly unbearable.
-Our oral surgeon can help relieve this pain with wisdom teeth removal.
+Our oral surgeon can help relieve this pain with wisdom tooth extractions in Chicago, IL.

 Wisdom teeth are the third set of molars to emerge, usually in the late teens or early twenties.
 These teeth can be an asset if they are healthy and properly aligned.
 However, they are often misaligned or impacted, requiring them to be removed.

 When wisdom teeth are not aligned properly, they can angle inward, outward, toward the second molars or away from them, or erupt in a horizontal position.
 This can cause crowding of adjacent teeth, nerve pain, and damage to the surrounding structures, including the jawbone.

 Impacted wisdom teeth either fail to emerge and remain enclosed in the soft tissue or jawbone, or only partially break through the gum.
 Partial eruption allows food particles and bacteria to enter around the tooth causing, pain infection, jaw stiffness, and swelling.
 When teeth fail to erupt completely, they are more susceptible to decay as they are difficult to brush or floss between.